 ARRANGEMENT

 Unless otherwise agreed to, all coaching services are provided remotely (digitally).
-The runner is expected to perform their training at a time that best suits their personal schedule throughout the week.
+The runner is expected to perform their training at a time that best suits their personal schedule throughout each week of their training cycle.

 PAYMENTS